junxit/us-congress-bills-109/metadata.md

 - 2005-06-08 — Introduced in House
 - 2005-06-08 — Introduced in House
 - 2005-06-08 — Referred to the House Committee on the Judiciary.
+- 2005-06-27 — Referred to the Subcommittee on Courts, the Internet, and Intellectual Property.
+- 2005-06-28 — Forwarded by Subcommittee to Full Committee by Voice Vote.
+- 2005-06-28 — Subcommittee Consideration and Mark-up Session Held.
+- 2005-11-09 — Committee Consideration and Mark-up Session Held.
+- 2005-11-09 — Ordered to be Reported by Voice Vote.
+- 2006-02-08 — Placed on the Union Calendar, Calendar No. 203.
+- 2006-02-08 — Reported by the Committee on Judiciary.
+H. Rept.
+109-372.
+- 2006-02-08 — Reported by the Committee on Judiciary.
+H. Rept.
+109-372.